Are you worried about your personal savings (or lack thereof?) You’re not alone.

-Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to our savings for retirement and college for our then-three children, I tried to develop a plan.
-Naturally, after those tidings from Mr. Financial Planner, it took some time for me to calm down, chill out, and take a deep breath, and realize the world was not going to end if I didn’t put $1000 in the bank every month as the financial planner said.
-I had to refocus….on what was important…on who God is….and how He provides…and develop a plan that worked for us.
+Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should put aside $1,000 a month to our savings for retirement and college for our then-three children, I tried to develop a plan.
+Naturally, after those tidings from Mr. Financial Planner, it took some time for me to calm down, chill out, and take a deep breath, and realize the world would not end if I didn’t put $1000 in the bank every month as the financial planner said.
+I had to refocus….on what was important…on who God is….and how He provides…and develops a plan that worked for us.

-Instead of asking “Is this going to be enough?”
-I had to ask “Am I doing what I am able to do with what I have?”
+Instead of asking, “Is this going to be enough?”
+I had to ask, “Am I doing what I can do with what I have?”
 The answer is sometimes yes, and sometimes no. We had a lot of bad financial habits to break from, as many people do.

 I’m not saying this is the one and only perfect plan.
 I suppose the ideal would be to sock away $2000 a month if only I had that.
-But, we have to do what we can do with what we have, instead of worrying about all the things we don’t have.we have 2 do what we can do w what we have, vs worrying about what we don't have. #saving #money Click To Tweet
+But, we have to do what we can do with what we have.
+There’s no point worrying about all the things we don’t have.we have 2 do what we can do w what we have, vs worrying about what we don't have. #saving #money Click To Tweet

-Obviously, all of this starts by saving as much money on your various bills as you can possibly save, starting with the biggest items first.
+Obviously, all of these starts by saving as much money on your various bills.
+Save as much as you can save, starting with the biggest items first.
 As you slowly (or quickly) get spending under control, you’ll have more to save, right?

-Here are my top six favorite methods of helping my pennies, nickels, and dimes add up when saving for the future:
+Here are my top six favorite methods of savings.
+These tips help my pennies, nickels, and dimes add up when saving for the future:

 1. Savings from your Budgeting Leftovers